There are only two markets you need to know:

 Only farm out things that can be completed more efficiently through unique skills and economies of scale (Accounting, bookkeeping vs. doing it yourself).
 Due to minimum efficient scale, the cost/technology would not make sense for an individual to specialize in something that is not directly related to their ability to generate revenue.

-Choose fast-casual rather than higher end dining or fast food.
+Choose fast-casual rather than higher-end dining.
 Eating out was one of the first things to get cut back in many Albertan households when the oil price crashed.
 Among clients, sales on average rose 4%.
 But there is a sector where sales rose 9% last year.
 It is the sector above fast food, but a step down from fine dining: that middle, ground fast-casual restaurants.
-While the minimum wage increase hurts fast food places, the fast-casual sector will remain unaffected.
 As the population gets older, and as the economy remains uncertain this trend will continue to favor fast-casual rather than more costly dining.

 The average food cost in restaurants is 30%.
 Fast food places operate at 25% and the finer the dining the higher the % up to a maximum of 35%.